rescript-association/reanalyze/EXCEPTION.md

 ## Limitations

 - The only library currently modeled is `List` from the standard library.
-Models are currently vendored in the analysis, and are easy to add.
+Models are currently vendored in the analysis, and are easy to add (see [`src/ExnLib.re`](src/ExnLib.re))
 - Generic exceptions are not understood by the analysis.
 For example `exn` is not recognized below (only concrete exceptions are):

 ```reason